 Roommate Groups (optional for New Students, Fall only) – forming roommate and suitemate groups during a housing selection process.
 Students will be able to search information provided on the ‘Roommate Matching Profile’, as well as provide direct roommate codes.

 What are the important housing dates I need to know?

 - Opens on Residence (for new students in fall) – June 6, 2022

 - First-Year Housing Application on Residence

-- Optional Events: First-Year Roommate Mixers: July 7 at 11am and July 8 at 2pm.
-More information will be posted on @pzreslife Instagram as well!
+- Optional Events: First-Year Roommate Mixers: More information will be posted on @pzreslife Instagram as well!

 - Virtual programs and posts to help First-Year students in getting to know our residence halls as well as connect with potential roommates and suitemates.

 - First-Year Roommate Groups (of 2 or 4).

 - After applications are approved, First Year students may choose to make groups of 2 or 4 in Residence.